KumarRobotics/multi_mav_manager/README.md

 # multi_mav_manager

-This is a multi MAV manager which leverages mav_manager and quadrotor_control for each agent.
+This is a multi MAV manager which leverages kr_mav_manager and quadrotor_control for each agent.
 It leverages CAPT for multi-agent planning to ensure there are no collisions and provides additional formation functionalities.